brianrainey/brianrainey.github.com/_posts/2016-02-04-world-sized-robot.md

 [The Internet of Things Will Be the World's Biggest Robot.][1]

-Like most tech neologisms, I've often found "IOT" frustratingly vague.
+Like many tech neologisms, I've often found "IOT" frustratingly vague.
 Schneier distills it down to its essence and paints a wonderful picture of how it applies to our lives in the very near future.

 I suggest _not_ watching [Ex Machina][2] too soon after reading his post.